nmsdataskills/guides/Rdatastructures/guide.md

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2-1.png)

 Now, we'd like to get the cumulative frequency distribution of the `Height` column.
-We'll want our copy of `trees` to be ordered by the values in the `Height` column.
+To do so, we'll want our copy of `trees` to be ordered by `Height.
-We'll also reorder the columns themselves so that `Height` is on the right.
+We'll also reorder the columns themselves so that `Height` is to the right of the others.

 ```r